Choose your language

 How to configure an AirPrint-enabled printer

-Setting up your AirPrint printer is pretty straightforward, as you’re learning to expect from Apple.
-First, to check if your device is compatible, head over to Apple’s AirPrint guide – they’ve got a list of supported printer models.
+Setting up your printer for AirPrint is pretty straightforward, as we’ve come to expect from Apple.
+First, check if your printer is compatible over at Apple’s AirPrint guide – they’ve got a list of supported models.

 Using the printer’s control panel.

-Turn on the printer and go to Wi-Fi or Network Settings (menu names sometimes vary).
+Turn on the printer and go to Wi-Fi or Network Settings (menu names can vary).

 • Select Wi-Fi Setup > Choose Wireless Setup Wizard.